sambacha/fontParts/documentation/source/objects/glyph.rst

 Layers
 ======

 Layer interaction in glyphs is very similar to the layer interaction in fonts.
-When you ask a glyph for a layer, you get a =glyph layer= in return.
+When you ask a glyph for a layer, you get a *glyph layer* in return.
 A glyph layer lets you do anything that you can do to a glyph.
 In fact a glyph layer is really just a glyph.

-	>>> bgdGlyph = glyph.newLayer(=background=)
+	>>> bgdGlyph = glyph.newLayer('background')
 	>>> bgdGlyph.appendGlyph(glyph)
 	>>> bgdGlyph.appendGuideline((10, 10), 45)